DynaPlex/DynaPlex/docs/training/ppo.md

 native cost metric and are directly comparable to any other policy you assess with the same settings, including DCL agents and hand-written benchmarks.

+## The training cycle

+PPO alternates **collection** and **update** phases.
+Each iteration steps all `num_envs` environments for `num_steps` steps, producing a rollout batch of `num_envs × num_steps` timesteps; it then makes `update_epochs` passes over that batch in shuffled minibatches of `minibatch_size`.
+So per iteration there are `update_epochs × batch ÷ minibatch_size` gradient steps, every collected timestep is reused `update_epochs` times, and the total number of iterations is `total_timesteps ÷ batch`.
+The startup line in the example output above prints exactly this arithmetic — read it before waiting on a long run.

+Two configurations that silently degenerate:

+- `num_envs × num_steps` **greater than** `total_timesteps` → zero iterations;
+  nothing is trained.
+- `minibatch_size` greater than the rollout batch → a single, giant minibatch per epoch instead of shuffled minibatches.

 ## Tuning for large batches

 The vectorized env makes environments nearly free — the per-step cost is one